-For instance, many Infineon engineers have given guest lectures at recognized universities inside and outside Germany to maintain close contact with the respective locations.
+For instance, many Infineon engineers have given guest lectures at recognized universities in Germany and abroad to maintain close contact with the respective locations.
 We support universities with endowed professorships or research laboratories.
-We run doctoral programs, and we visit university recruitment fairs, give presentations at conferences, and invite students to visit our company.
+We support doctoral students and candidates, visit university recruitment fairs, give presentations at conferences and invite students to visit our company.

 Every year, Trendence, an independent market research and consulting firm, identifies the most attractive employers in 28 countries.
-In Germany, Infineon was voted one of the top 100 employers by engineering students.
+Infineon Germany is repeatedly voted one of the top 100 employers by engineering students.

-Our world is changing – and at an ever faster rate.
+Our world is changing – and at a fast rate.
 Infineon wants to meet the change with a broad-based initiative.
-At the heart of its activities is the newly launched International Graduate Program (IGP), whose goal is to attract highly qualified graduates.
-Unlike previous programs, it has a global approach, which means that our 35 trainees can build their networks across both divisional and country borders.
+At the heart of its activities is the International Graduate Program (IGP), whose goal is to attract highly qualified graduates.
+It has a global approach, which means that the 47 talents we currently have on the program can build their networks across both divisional and country borders.
 At least one station is located abroad.
-The participants exchange ideas and experiences at regular telephone and online conferences and also have in-person meetings every six months.
+The participants exchange ideas and experiences in regular telephone and online conferences and also have face-to-face meetings at workshops every six months.

 Information about the International Graduate Program (IGP):

-For years, we have been helping young people to prepare for the job market.
+For years, we have been helping young people prepare for the job market.